-Once you’ve determined your perfect home, Ramsay Builders can collaborate with you to design the home of your dreams!
+Once you’ve determined your perfect home, our architectural builders can collaborate with you to design the home of your dreams!

 Think of contemporary homes as homes that are designed for the trends of today, or the architecture of the present.
 These homes are defined by clean lines, open spaces, neutral colours and natural materials, although the design remains quite simple.

 Contemporary home usually places a focus on sustainability, with buyers favouring green homes with minimal impact on the environment.
 In order to identify this home style, keep an eye out for solar panels, smart technology, large windows, recycled materials or natural elements, which often are key features of contemporary builds.